boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/sparksql.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/Sparksql/sparksqlbutton.png#max-width=60%)

-> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:**  You can also create a data source from the home page by clicking the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from homepage](/static/assets/working-with-datasource/data-connectors/images/Sparksql/selectconnector.png#max-width=100%)

 ## Connect to SparkSQL
 ### Create SparkSQL data source
-After clicking the data source, the NEW DATA SOURCE configuration panel opens.
+After clicking on the data source, the NEW DATA SOURCE configuration panel opens.
 Follow the given steps to create a SparkSQL data source:
 1. Enter a name and description(optional) for the data source.
 2. Enter a valid SparkSQL server or hostname in the ServerName text box.
-3. Enter its corresponding port in the Port text box.
+3. Provide the corresponding port in the Port text box.
-4. Choose **None** or **BASIC authentication** in the Authentication Mechanism combo box.
+4. Choose either **None** or **BASIC authentication** in the Authentication Mechanism combo box.
-5. Enter a valid SparkSQL username and password if you choose the Basic Authentication Mechanism.
+5. If Basic Authentication Mechanism is chosen, enter a valid SparkSQL username and password.
-6. Select a database you want to query in the listed database associated with the given SparkSQL server in the database combo box.
+6. Select the desired database from the list associated with the SparkSQL server in the database combo box for querying.

    ![Sparksql Connection](/static/assets/working-with-datasource/data-connectors/images/Sparksql/sparksql_connection.png#max-width=60%)

-> **NOTE:** To connect data source with SSH, enable the **SSH** check box in the **NEW DATA SOURCE** configuration panel and enter the required credentials.
+> **NOTE:** To connect data source with SSH, enable the **SSH** check box in the **NEW DATA SOURCE** configuration panel and enter the necessary credentials.
 ![Enable SSH](/static/assets/working-with-datasource/data-connectors/images/Sparksql/enable-ssh.png#max-width=60%)

 ### Data Preview